 The enquiry into these primitive ideas may also be conducted by another route, which I will follow for a brief space on account of some curious collateral questions which it opens.
-Let me begin by saying pains of ancient Roman law forcibly in ancient times transfers of the posand were extremely rare.
-The formalities in an ancient times transfers of the posmand these formalities had to be strictly observed not only in transactions which we should call Conveyances, but also in the transactions which at a later date were styled Contracts.
+Let me begin by saying that the remains of ancient Roman law forcibly suggest that in ancient times transfers of the possession of land were extremely rare.
+The formalities which accompanied them were of extraordinary cumbrousness, and these formalities had to be strictly observed not only in transactions which we should call Conveyances, but also in the transactions which at a later date were styled Contracts.
 The ancient law further gives reason to think that the letting and hiring of movable property for a consideration was unknown or uncommon.
 The oldest Roman contracts systematically treated of are the Real Contracts, and to this class belongs Loan; but the loans there spoken of are gratuitous, and the rules laid down grew probably out of the practice of lending from house to house the small articles of movable property in use among a primitive people.
 There is some interest in observing the plentifulness of these rules in a system so comparatively mature as Roman law when contrasted with their scantiness in English jurisprudence.
-The explanation seems to be that the abundant manufacture nowadays of all articles of personal property causes them? to be much oftener owned than lent, so that minute rules on the subject of gratuitous loans become superfluous.
+The explanation seems to be that the abundant manufacture nowadays of all articles of personal property causes them to be much oftener owned than lent, so that minute rules on the subject of gratuitous loans become superfluous.

 It would almost certainly be labour wasted to search among the records of ancient law for any trace of the ideas which we associate with competition-rents.
 But if land in primitive times was very rarely sold or (in our sense) rented, and if movable property was very rarely hired for money, it is at least probable that from a very early date movables were purchased.
 It does not appear to me quite an hopeless undertaking to trace the gradual development of the notions connected with Price; and here, if at all, we shall be able to follow the early history of bargaining or competition.
 Nor, if we can discover any primitive ideas on the point, need we hesitate to transfer them from the sale of movables to the competition-rent of land.
 The Roman lawyers remark of the two contracts called Emptio Venditio, or Sale for Price, and Locatio Conductio, or Hiring for Consideration, that they are substantially the same, and that the rules which govern one may be applied to the other.
 The observation seems to me not only true, but one which it is important to keep in mind.
 You cannot indeed without forcing language speak of the Contract of Sale in terms of the Contract of Letting and Hiring; but the converse is easy, and there is no incorrectness in speaking of the Letting and Hiring of Land as a Sale for a period of time, with the price spread over that period.
 I must confess I could wish that in some famous books this simple truth had been kept in view.
-It has several times occurred to me, in reading treatises on Political Economy, that if the writer had always recollected petition-rent is after all nothing but price y instalments, much unnecessarily mysnguage might have been spared and some he least) doubtful theories as to the origin night have been avoided.
-The value of this my on anybody can verify for himself.
+It has several times occurred to me, in reading treatises on Political Economy, that if the writer had always recollected that a competition-rent is after all nothing but price payable by instalments, much unnecessarily mysterious language might have been spared and some (to say the least) doubtful theories as to the origin of rent might have been avoided.
+The value of this impression anybody can verify for himself.